-CLAT PG 2026 is likely to be held in December 2025.
+CLAT PG 2026 will be held on December 7, 2025.
 Preparing for CLAT PG (Common Law Admission Test for Postgraduate programs) requires a well-structured approach and focused study strategy.
 Here's a comprehensive guide on how to prepare effectively for CLAT PG 2026, month-by-month study plan and other important tips and tricks.

 The Common Law Admission Test (CLAT) for Postgraduate (PG) programs is a gateway for aspiring law students to secure admission in prestigious National Law Universities (NLUs) and other affiliated institutions.
 Preparing for CLAT PG 2026 requires a comprehensive and strategic approach.
 This article provides detailed strategies, tips, and a study plan to help you excel in the exam.